 - i.
-In all cases approximations consistent with Section 12 may be utilized. - j.
+In all cases, approximations consistent with subsection 5.7 may be utilized. - j.
 Benefits to be provided under an insurance company contract which are not fully guaranteed by the insurance company should be taken into account in determining the actuarial present value of accrued benefits.
 Fully guaranteed benefits should be included in or excluded from this calculation, depending on whether or not the assets standing behind these benefits are included in the asset value with which the actuarial present value of accrued benefits is being compared.

 k.
 The actuary should indicate that the determination of the actuarial present value of accrued benefits has been made in accordance with generally accepted actuarial principles and practices.
 The sources of the data used in the calculations, as well as the investment return assumption and the other assumptions used should be disclosed.
 In addition, the actuary should identify any limitation on the use of the calculations for various purposes which he feels are appropriate.
 Although comparative figures for the current year and prior year should be shown (after the first year the statement is prepared), a complete reconciliation of the actuarial present value of accrued benefits from year to year is not required.
 However, the impact of significant changes in the actuarial assumptions, plan provisions and Social Security legislation should be disclosed.
-A sample Statement of Actuarial Present Value of Accrued Benefits and a sample Actuary's Opinion are attached.
+A sample statement of actuarial present value of accrued benefits and a sample actuary's opinion are attached.

-The application of this Interpretation for determining the actuarial present value of accrued benefits under an active plan is illustrated by the following Examples A and B.
+The application of this illustration for determining the actuarial present value of accrued benefits under an active plan is illustrated by the following Examples A and B.

-EXAMPLE A
+Example A